 - deferral of tax payments without interest and

 - waiver of enforcement of overdue taxes and late payment penalties.

-The relief shall apply to taxes that are already due or will be due by 31 December 2020.
+The relief applies in principle to taxes that are already due or will be due by 31 December 2020; subject to further requirements, tax prepayments for 2019 are also reduced upon request.
 Specific justification will be required for requests for deferral or adjustment of prepayments for the period after 31 December 2020.
+It remains to be seen whether and to what extent the tax authorities will also grant tax relief for the period after 31 December 2020.

 The tax authorities are granting extensions of up to two months for the submission of wage tax returns upon request.
 However, the relief is in principle not granted for capital gains tax payments.

 It should be noted that the above measures only constitute temporary liquidity assistance.
 Therefore, provision must in principle be made to ensure that the tax liabilities can be settled when the liquidity relief expires.

 In addition to the aforementioned liquidity relief, inter alia, the following measures have been put into place:

 During the period from 1 March to 31 December 2020, employers may, on account of the coronavirus crisis, grant their employees aid and support of up to an amount of EUR 1,500 tax-free in the form of allowances or benefits in kind, provided that these are paid in addition to the wages already owed.

 The Federal Ministry of Finance has announced its intention to lay down temporary special regulations for cross-border commuters by means of bilateral consultation agreements with other countries in order to prevent an undesirable change in the right to impose tax due to home office activities; corresponding consultation agreements have already been concluded with Belgium, Luxembourg, the Netherlands and Austria.